Dracula (1974)

 Dawn of the Dead (1978)

 This masterpiece of a sequel to George A Romero's classic can be it's own movie because there are no recurring characters, but the dead continue to rise.
 Even when they claimed to have everything under control by the end of the first film.
 One aspect that astounds me about this sequel is that it was released 10 years after the first film.
-Hardly anyone has ever waited that long to make a sequel after this film was released.
+Hardly anyone has ever waited that long to make a sequel after the first film was released.
 The only other example from the top of my head is Super Troopers 2, released over 17 years after the original.
 I watched Day of the Dead (1985) once, but it's not worth doing a review for just because it couldn't live up to the first two horror juggernaut films.
 I never saw the 2004 remake of Dawn of the Dead, but I heard a few good things about it.
 So if you want to try it out, go ahead.

 Halloween (1978) and Halloween II (1981)